idaholab/Deep-Lynx/readme.md

 2. Clone the DeepLynx [repository](https://github.inl.gov/Digital-Engineering/DeepLynx/tree/main).

+3. Navigate to `server/legacy`.

-3. Run `yarn install` to set up all the node library dependencies.
+4. Run `yarn install` to set up all the node library dependencies.

-4. Copy and rename `.env-sample` to `.env`.
+5. Copy and rename `.env-sample` to `.env`.

-5. Update `.env` file.
+6. Update `.env` file.
 See the `readme` or comments in the file itself for details.
-The main setting people usually change is setting `TIMESCALEDB_ENABLED=true` if they plan on ever working with timeseries data.
+The main setting people usually change is setting `TIMESCALEDB_ENABLED=true` if they plan on ever working with time-series data.

-6. To build the database using docker, follow step **a**.
+7. To build the database using docker, follow step **a**.
 To use a dedicated PostgreSQL database, follow step **b**.
 Then continue to step 7.

-- 6a) Building the database using Docker:
+- 7a) Building the database using Docker:
      - Ensure Docker is installed.
 You can find the download here: https://www.docker.com/products/docker-desktop.
      - Run `npm run docker:postgres:build` to create a docker image containing a Postgres data source.
      - Mac users may need to create the directory to mount to the docker container at `/private/var/lib/docker/basedata`.
 If this directory does not exist, please create it (you may need to use `sudo` as in `sudo mkdir /private/var/lib/docker/basedata`).